Home /

 March 2, 2019

 A. Hi Mushtaque.
-Although in one sense "clear coat" simply means a coating that is transparent, and would include varnish, people here are actually referring to "automotive clear coat", which is a two-component polyurethane coating.
+Although in one sense "clear coat" simply means a coating that is transparent, and that would include varnish, people here are actually referring to "automotive clear coat", which is a two-component polyurethane coating.

 (One of the two components is a polyol; the other is polyisocyanate.
 The two components 'react' with each other to harden.
-They can be sprayed simultaneously from a "two-component" gun, but usually they are simply mixed and then sprayed quickly before the reaction between the two components has hardened the mixture.)
+They can be sprayed simultaneously from a "two-component" gun, but usually they are simply mixed and then sprayed or brushed quickly before the reaction between the two components has hardened the mixture.)

 Regards,